The Eliza Effect is an indie band from Louisville, Kentucky.

 😱πŸ”₯🌎πŸ”₯ DOOMSCROLLING πŸ”₯🌎πŸ”₯😱

-It's difficult to stay informed and not be overwhelmed with worry and dread.
-Crafting these songs has been a therapeutic outlet for directing that energy into something positive.
-A labor of love.
+It's difficult to stay informed and not be overwhelmed – this album is an effort to direct that energy into something positive.

 Join us πŸ’ƒ

-Join our mailing list for exclusive access to music, merch, and shows.
-As well as unreleased tracks, works in progress, writing/design process, and all kinds of random stuff.
+Join our mailing list to keep up with what we're doing.
+Works in progress, local shows, and all kinds of random stuff.

 Here are some stories of music discovery and inspiration.